alanwright/NetflixBot/ReadMe.md

 ### Actors

-For a list of movies directed by a director:
+For a list of movies starring an actor:

-> /u/netflixbot Actor: Quentin Tarantino
+> /u/netflixbot Actor: Bruce Willis

 ### Important Notes
 * Currently only supports one type of call per comment (movie, actor or director)